ironArray/Caterva2/SPECS.md

 This is a list of possible actions:

 * When a subscriber sends a command to the publisher, it will wait for a reply.
-If the reply is not received in a certain amount of time, the subscriber will just serve its cached data.
-If there is no cached data, print an error message and exit.
+If the communication fails or a reply is not received in a certain amount of time, the subscriber will just serve its cached data to the client.
+In the latter case, if there is no cached data, it will return an error message instead.

+* When a client sends a command to the subscriber, it will wait for a reply.
+If the communication fails or a reply is not received in a certain amount of time, the client will print an error message and exit.

 * When a client sends a command to the subscriber, it will wait for a reply.
 If the reply is not received in a certain amount of time, the client will print an error message and exit.